tst2005/lua-aio/README.md

 # Why using this util ?

-I currently use this util in 2 rpojects :
+I currently use this util in 2 projects :
  * for Alephone Game
   because the Lua Script support only support ONE Lua file to load.
   Having one big file is too ugly for me, I prefere split all part to lua modules and generate the big one at the end.